Plan Summary Menu

 The alternate payee may begin his or her payments before the participant and receive benefits over his or her lifetime rather than the participant’s lifetime.
 This means that the alternate payee may begin receiving his or her benefit as early as the participant’s earliest retirement date (see the Early Retirement section), even if the participant has not retired yet.
 Also, the alternate payee can choose his or her form of benefit payment.

 Shared Interest Model Provisions.
-The Shared Interest Model Provisions must be used if your divorce occurs after you retire and the Pension Trust has not been withholding benefits for your former spouse.
+The Shared Interest Model Provisions must be used if your QDRO is submitted to the Plan after you retire.
 They can also be used instead of the Separate Interest Model Provisions if you are not yet retired.

 With this model, the participant and alternate payee share each benefit payment.
 The alternate payee cannot start receiving benefits before the participant.
 Payments under a Shared Interest QDRO stop when the participant dies or stops receiving benefits.
 Certain death and survivor benefits may also be awarded to an alternate payee after the participant's death.